Yale-EEB723/finalproject/code.md

 Showing only the proportion *or* number of scaffolds alone is misleading.
 Having substantially more scaffolds will simulataneously decrease the proportion with > 3 genes but increase the count of scaffolds with > 3 genes.
 For the latter metric, highly contiguous genomes (Homo, Danio, Taeniopygia, Drosophila) will possess many fewer scaffolds.
 A more ideal metric may be a normalized ratio of the number:proportion of scaffolds with > 3 genes.

-### Synteny Analysis Workflow
+### Ghost Loci Analysis

+#### Workflow
 I pursued the strategy of aggregating data at each step into a master table.
-Although most analyses were performed on subsets of this table, the master table remains available for use in future analyses (eg. start and end gene coordinates for collinearity analysis).
+Although most analyses were performed on subsets of this table, the master table remains available for use in future analyses (eg. I included start and end gene coordinates for collinearity analysis).

 Below is an overview of my workflow, elaborated from my presentation.
 The steps are:
 1. Parse the GFF3 files.
 2. Run Agalma and parse Agalma output files.
 3. Aggregate the data to identify homologous genes on scaffold.
-4. Input this aggregated data into a contingency table and perform cluster analysis.
+4. Input this aggregated data into a contingency table, make a distance matrix, and perform cluster analysis.
-5. Combined GFF3, homolog ID, and cluster ID data to form a master table.
+5. Combine the GFF3, homolog ID, and cluster ID data to form a master table.
-6. Take a phylogenetic approach to identify ghost loci.
+6. Use this master table to find ghost loci.
+I take a phylogenetic approach.

 Greater detail can be found in the Methods section.

 ![workflow](readme_figs/rm.workflow.png)

-For the following analyses, GFF3 files and Agalma was run on the entire 12-species data set.
-However, only Homo sapiens, Danio rerio and Strongylocentrotus were selected to form the contingency table, which was subsequently downsampled to a 100x100 matrix.
+For the following analysis, Agalma was run on the entire 12 species dataset.
+However, only Homo sapiens, Danio rerio and Strongylocentrotus purpuratus were selected to form the contingency table, which was subsequently downsampled to a 100x100 matrix.
 Thus, clustering was performed only on Homo, Danio and Strongylocentrotus.

 #### Clustering Result

-Cross-clustering was selected as the clustering method due to its ability to be robust to outliers and the fact that a priori knowledge of k, the 'true' number of clusters, is not required (Tellaroli et al., 2016).
+I chose to use the Cross-clustering algorithm.
+Cross-clustering is robust to outliers and does not require a priori knowledge of k, the 'true' number of clusters (Tellaroli et al., 2016).
 It achieves this by combining principles from 2 clustering algorithms: Ward's minimum variance and complete linkage.
-As Ward's builds clusters by minimizing squared distances of points from the cluster centroid, it is good for shaping clusters and estimating the optimal number of clusters.
-Complete linkage is used to identify outliers based on the fact that it uses the max distance between two points in different clusters as an estimate of the overall proximity between those clusters.
+As Ward's builds clusters by minimizing the squared distances of points from the cluster centroid, it is good for shaping clusters and estimating the optimal number of clusters.
+Complete linkage is used to identify outliers based on the fact that it uses the maximum distance between two points in different clusters as an estimate of the overall proximity between those clusters.

-I selected a tSNE plot for a visualization of clustering (not the clustering itself).
-The biplot resulting from a correspondence analysis was essentially unreadable, with all points bunching up along the 0-values of the x or y axes.
-In the tSNE below, each dot represents a scaffold, and dots are colored according to the cluster each scaffold was assigned to by cross-clustering.
+I visualized clustering with a tSNE.
+In the plot below, each dot represents a scaffold, and dots are colored according to the cluster it was assigned to by the Cross-clustering algorithm.

 There is a single large cluster (cluster 2) containing the majority of the points.
 The remaining "clusters" have extremely low membership, most often consisting of a single scaffold.

 ![HsaDreSpu100 p=1 main cluster](readme_figs/rm.HsDreSpu100_cluster_main.png)

 It is possible this pattern arises from the clustering algorithm.
 Cross-cluster deals with outliers by excluding them from clustering - singleton clusters may represent outliers.
 Tellaroli et al. (2016) suggest that obtaining a single large cluster from cross-clustering suggests that clustering the data is not appropriate.
-However, my previous rotation project, where I attempted to cluster different animal cell types, used a different clustering algorithm (DBScan) which produced the same clustering pattern.
-This is pattern is further repeated using several other clustering algorithms (see Clustering Troubleshooting).
+However, for my previous rotation project, where I attempted to cluster different animal cell types, a different clustering algorithm (DBScan) produced the same clustering pattern.
+This pattern is further repeated using several other clustering algorithms and data sets (see Clustering Troubleshooting).

 #### Absence Analysis Output
 By default, genes that arose after the emergence of a particular clade will not be present in that clade.
 As seen in my presentation, I had initially pursued a 'nesting' approach: I assigned each tip a number, which increased in value the more successively nested that tip was.
-However, I ultimately pursued the phylogenetic approach you suggested in class.
-Rather than comparing only two animals (a reference and comparison), I found the most recent common ancestor of each homolog and all taxa within the clade defined by this common ancestor.
-Instances where a tip is a member of that clade yet lacks the homolog is flagged as a candidate gene loss event.
+However, following your advice I've pursued a phylogenetic approach.
+For each homolog, I found its most recent common ancestor and all the taxa within the clade defined by this common ancestor.
+Instances where a tip is a member of this clade yet lacks the homolog is flagged as a candidate gene loss event.

 The final output looks like this: